 Simply contact Morris & Dewett Injury Lawyers whenever you’re ready for case-specific answers and advice about an improper lane change claim.
 We are here for you, ready to help 24/7.

-Morris & Dewett Injury Lawyers has an unrivaled record of success in all types of car accident cases, including those involving dangerous and illegal lane passing.
+in all types of car accident cases, including those involving dangerous and illegal lane passing.
 Let us make your claim and recovery our next victory.

 Click on a link below to jump directly to any section and get more answers about accidents caused by improper lane passing and victims need to know in the aftermath of these wrecks.